- May 26, 2021

 Additionally, the veterinary industry as a whole is facing a severe staffing shortage.
 We are trying to hire for many positions to support our hospitals, but there just aren’t enough veterinary professionals out there.

 THE SAME STRESSES AS EVERYONE ELSE

 All of our hard-working team members have been affected by the pandemic in the same ways you have been.
 We are all struggling with childcare in the face of school closures, we are all fearful of getting sick or passing the virus on to a loved one or co-worker, and we are all trying to cope in this strange new and uncertain world we find ourselves in.

-Emergency hospitals like that of Animal Health Partners’ are seeing unprecedented caseloads as we take up the slack in areas where family practices are at capacity.
+Emergency hospitals like ours are seeing unprecedented caseloads as we take up the slack in areas where family practices are at capacity.

 Please understand that there will be a long wait if you come to our ER.
-Please understand that we must treat those cases with the most life threatening conditions first.
-If your pet had been hit by a car or was in heart failure, you would want them tended to before the pet with an ear infection…..remember this and be thankful that your family member is not in the condition that warrants us to rush them into treatment.
+We must treat cases with the most life-threatening conditions first.
+If your pet had been hit by a car or was in heart failure, you would want them tended to before the pet with an ear infection…remember this and be thankful that your family member is not in the condition that warrants us to rush them into treatment.
 Triage is not a game you want to win.

 OUR ICU’S ARE FULL

-If your pet is needing care in our ICU, please have the emergency or referring veterinarian call as soon as possible so we can be sure we have availability before your pet arrives.
+If your pet needs care in our ICU, please have the emergency or referring veterinarian call as soon as possible so we can ensure that we have availability before your pet arrives.

 PLEASE BE PROACTIVE

 Critical life-threatening emergencies should come straight to us.
 If you have time, please call ahead to let us know when you’re coming.
 Less urgent pet emergencies can be handled by your regular vet or, if appropriate, by appointment with one of our specialists.